 OB GYN Exam

-As you age, your doctor may reduce your exams to bi-annually.
+In this age range, women often encounter more issues with hormone changes.
+Vaginal dryness and decreased sexual desire often become problems, so we discuss the treatment for these issues, including counseling, if needed.
+As you age, your doctor may reduce your exams to every two years.
 But once a year is still the gold standard.
 You should prepare a list of any and all questions you have for your OB/GYN in advance.
 This helps you to be better prepared and more comfortable.

-Try to schedule your annual OB/GYN exam between your menstrual cycles, because menstruation can actually interfere with your exam or any tests that are conducted.
-Do not engage in vaginal intercourse or insert anything — douches, tampons, etc. — into your vagina for at least 24 hours prior to your visit.
+Try to schedule your annual OB/GYN exam between your menstrual cycles because menstruation can actually interfere with your exam or any tests that are conducted.
+Do not have intercourse or insert anything — douches, tampons, etc. — into your vagina for at least 24 hours prior to your visit.
 These activities and products may irritate your vaginal tissue and increase the likelihood of incorrect Pap smear or lab results.

 No Reason to Be Uncomfortable

 The GYN exam procedure is nothing to be afraid of.
 During your pelvic exam, your doctor inspects your internal and external genitalia.
 Using the bathroom prior to your exam can make you more comfortable.
 Remember that any anxiety you experience is normal.
-But you can be confident that your doctor will do everything he can to instill confidence and make you feel as comfortable as possible.
+But you can be confident that your Forest Hills OB/GYN will do everything he or she can to instill confidence and make you feel as comfortable as possible.